Gravitational Wave Signals in a Promising Realization of SO(10) Unification: Gravitational Waves from the SO(10) Plasma

-In \fig{fig:viscositycomp} we show the comparison of the shear viscosity, $\eta$ of the SO(10) group, the $G_{3221}$ group and the SM group.
+In \fig{fig:viscositycomp} we show the comparison of the shear viscosity $\eta$ of the $SO(10)$ group, the $G_{3221}$ group and the SM group.
 We can see that the shear viscosity for $G_{3221}$ and $SO(10)$ is suppressed with respect to the SM\@.

-We can see that the peak of the shear viscosity, $\eta$, for the group $G_{3221}$ is enhanced with respect to the SM due to the four group factors, \eq{eq:G3221_Debye_Masses}, of the $G_{3221}$ model in comparison to the three group factors of the SM model, \eq{eq:SM_Debye_Masses}.
-For this reason, it is clear that the peak of the shear viscosity of the $SO(10)$ group, \eq{eq:SO10_Debye_Masses} is further suppressed than that of the SM\@.

-Note, however, from \eq{eq:FinalformOmegaGW}, that the location of the peak of the density of GW, as a function of the frequency, scales as $(g_{*0}/g_*(T))^{4/3}$ and hence the more degrees of freedom the lower the frequency of the peak of the GW density.
+Note, from \eq{eq:FinalformOmegaGW}, that the location of the peak of the GW density, as a function of the frequency, scales as $(g_{*0}/g_*(T))^{4/3}$ and hence the more degrees of freedom the lower the frequency of the peak of the GW density.
 This is illustrated in \fig{fig:GW_Plasma} where we have plotted each of the contributions to the GW plasma of the breaking chain of \eq{eq:bcsu3su2Rsu2Lu1BL}.
 The height of the peak is determined by the maximum attainable temperature at each stage.
 Note that the $SO(10)$ group would be unbroken from $\Mp$ down to $\MG$ but due to constraints on inflation and thermal equilibrium of the plasma, as mentioned in Section~\ref{sec:Model}, the plasma would enter into thermal equilibrium just close to the GUT scale and therefore we consider the temperature of the $SO(10)$ (dashed blue line) plasma at this temperature.
-The short-dashed (orange) line represents the contribution from $G_{3221}$ and the solid red line, which is more than four orders of magnitude suppressed with respect to the $SO(10)$ contribution.
-Note that because of the different group factor contributions to the $G_{3221}$ group, the contribution from this stage leads the overall signal, although technically the maximum attainable temperature is lower than for the complete $SO(10)$ group.
+The short-dashed (orange) line represents the contribution from $G_{3221}$ and the solid red line, which is suppressed by more than four orders of magnitude with respect to the $SO(10)$ prediction, the SM contribution.
+Note that the contribution from the $G_{3221}$ stage leads the overall signal, although technically the maximum attainable temperature is lower than for the complete $SO(10)$ group.
 For comparison, we have also plotted the GW density of the plasma of the SM at the maximum temperature of $SO(10)$ so that we can see how we could distinguish the signals for each case.
-An upper hand of the contributions to the $SO(10)$ signal, in comparison to the SM, is that even if the height of the peak is lower, the location of the peak has a lower frequency.
-Furthermore, in the $SO(10)$ case, the reheating temperature is fixed by the hierarchy of the scales of the breaking chain \eq{eq:groupsu3su2Lsu2RBL}, while for the case of the SM, there is not a way to fix the reheating temperature.
+An advantage of the signal predicted in $SO(10)$ compared to the SM is that, even if the height of the peak is lower, its location has a lower frequency.
+Furthermore, in the $SO(10)$ case, the reheating temperature is fixed by the hierarchy of the scales of the breaking chain \eqref{eq:bcsu3su2Rsu2Lu1BL}, while for the case of the SM, there is not a way to fix the reheating temperature.